-MDOT construction and capital preservation projects are currently performed by private construction contractors employed through a competitive bidding process.
+The bill would appear to have limited impact on MDOT contracting and project delivery.
+MDOT construction and capital preservation projects are performed almost exclusively by private construction contractors employed through a competitive bidding process.
 The department does not award contracts by noncompetitive means.
+The use of force account method on trunkline projects is infrequent and limited.